 Unfortunately, says Dr. Crystal, there’s no blood test or scan for diagnosing your headaches.
 These tests are used to rule out other caues of headaches.
 Instead, your doctor will look at your personal history, she says.

 You might have to go through a few tests, especially if your doctor thinks you might have a type of headache other than migraine.
-But, if your doctor does suspect migraine, she will use these criteria:
+But, if your doctor does suspect migraine, they will use these criteria:

 Migraine is diagnosed when a patient has had at least 5 episodes of headaches in their lifetime lasting between 4 and 72 hours and accompanied by at least two of these symptoms: